-You should contact your PCP within 24 hours of receiving Emergency Services to facilitate or to obtain follow-up care.
+You should contact your treating provider within 24 hours of receiving Emergency Services to facilitate or to obtain follow-up care.
 In the event of an emergency admission to a hospital or other facility, the hospital or other facility must contact UPMC Health Plan within 48 hours or on the next business day following the admission.
-Remember that, in the event that you are admitted to a non-participating facility after receiving Emergency Services, you may be required to transfer to a participating facility when it is medically safe and appropriate to do so, as determined by your treating provider and UPMC Health Plan.